neonbadger/DestinationUnknown/README.md

 ```
 $ coverage report -m
 ```
-For html of the the report (which will create the htmlcov folder):
+For html of the the report (which will create a htmlcov folder):
 ```
 $ coverage html